matomo-org/matomo-sdk-ios/README.md

     [PiwikTracker sharedInstance].isPrefixingEnabled = NO;

 ###Sessions
 A new session is automatically started when the app is launched.
 If the app spend more then 120 seconds in the background a new session will be created when the app enters the foreground.
+You can change the session timeout value by setting the sessionTimeout property.

 You can manually force a new session start when the next event is sent by setting the sessionStart property.

+    // Change the session timeout value to 5 minutes [PiwikTracker sharedInstance].sessionTimeout = 60 * 5;

     // Start a new session when the next event is sent [PiwikTracker sharedInstance].sessionStart = YES;

 ###Dispatching events
 The tracker will automatically dispatch any pending events every 120 seconds.
 You can change the interval of the dispatch timer.
 Setting the interval to 0 with dispatch events as soon as they are queued.
 If a negative value is used the dispatch timer will never run and a manual dispatch must be used.